What is a Galette des Rois?

 - Carefully cover the frangipane with the second sheet of puff pastry.
 You may need to stretch it a little as you press the edges together.

 - Seal the edges however you like – the easiest way is to simply press down with the tines of a fork.
-I like to use a small paring knife to make small incisions every 2cm (1 inch).
+I like to use the back of a small paring knife to make small incisions every 2cm (1 inch).

 - Place the galette into the fridge for about 30 minutes to chill.